rmoehn/theatralia/README.md

 The documentation is quite extensive in parts, because there are stakeholders who are not familiar with the used technologies, but still want to be able to understand the system quickly.
+Other parts are very short and mainly contain references to external documentation.
 We have these things:

  1. This README.
 Lots of different things I wrote down when they came to my mind.
 Provides you with some context.
 Might be cleaned up in the future.